-- 3.27 Members of the NORS Cardiothoracic and Abdominal Team should be aware that they are ambassadors for organ donation, retrieval and transplantation and must behave in a professional and respectful manner throughout the retrieval process. - 3.28 The NORS Team should keep a presence in theatre throughout the procedure, including any agreed or planned delays/breaks.. - 3.29 Before commencing the retrieval operation, the competent NORS Cardiothoracic and Abdominal Team Lead Surgeon(s) must review the patient's medical notes.
+- 3.28.
+Members of the NORS Cardiothoracic and Abdominal Team should be aware that they are ambassadors for organ donation, retrieval and transplantation and must behave in a professional and respectful manner throughout the retrieval process. - 3.29.
+The NORS Team should keep a presence in theatre throughout the procedure, including any agreed or planned delays/breaks. - 3.30.
+Before commencing the retrieval operation, the competent NORS Cardiothoracic and Abdominal Team Lead Surgeon(s) must review the patient's medical notes.
 Cardiothoracic and Abdominal Lead Surgeons must participate in the NHSBT Surgical Safety Checklist and the pre-theatre briefing before knife-to-skin begins.
-In particular, they must: - a) Have a clear understanding of the donor information prior to the start of the retrieval.

-- b) Check the identity, hardcopy blood group and virology of the donor and cross reference against entry on DonorPath.
+In particular, they must: - a) Have a clear understanding of the donor information prior to the start of the retrieval. - b) Check the identity, hardcopy blood group and virology of the donor and cross reference against entry on DonorPath.
 The SNOD will ensure that the appropriate hard copy paperwork is immediately available so that the surgeon may review hard copies and DonorPath at the same time.
 Nonetheless, the SNOD, not the surgeon, remains responsible for the correct completion of DonorPath. - c) Identify that death has been diagnosed and confirmed using either neurological or circulatory criteria by appropriately trained and qualified clinical personnel in the local donor hospital, and that it has been documented correctly in the patient's clinical records.
+If the Trust/Healthboard uses Electronic Patient Records, then the relevant page with the confirmation of death should be printed off for review by the NORS surgeon.